ppy/osu-wiki/wiki/Contests/Monthly_Beatmapping_Contest/en.md

 Submissions for the MBC must abide by the following rules:

-- **Submissions must follow the month's beatmapping limitation.** This differs month by month and is detailed on each contest's announcement post.
+- **Submissions must follow the month's beatmapping limitation.** The limitation differs month by month and is detailed on each contest's announcement post.
-- **Submissions must be in `.osz` format.** This allows entries to use custom hitsound files and backgrounds, however storyboarded visuals are removed from all submissions.
 - **Submissions must be a single difficulty for one the month's selected songs.** Selected songs differ month by month and are included in each contest's announcement post.
+- **Submissions must be in `.osz` format.** Storyboarded content will not be considered.
 - **Submissions must be in the _osu!_ game mode.** Other game modes will be considered after trialing this contest with osu! only.
 - **Submissions must *not* be uploaded to the osu! website through the Beatmap Submission System (BSS).** Creators of each entry are anonymous during the screening and voting processes.
 - **Submissions must abide by the [Ranking Criteria](/wiki/Ranking_Criteria).**